 One of the best ways to grab the attention of a college coach is by sending them an introductory email.
-Your child can send an email to any coach your child could reasonably hope to play for.
+Your teen can send an email to any coach they could reasonably hope to play for.
 Don’t wait for coaches to contact you.
-Have your child reach out first, and begin with an email.
-Here’s what you and your child need to know about sending out that first email.
+Have your athlete reach out first, and begin with an email.
+Here’s what you and your teen need to know about sending out that first email.

 Why the first email matters so much

-If the email isn’t personal, don’t expect the coach to recruit your child.
-That’s why this email matters so much; a roster spot is riding on it.
+If the email isn’t personal, don’t expect the coach to recruit your teen.
+That’s why this email matters so much: a roster spot is riding on it.

 For example, at my last college position, we had a few pretty rough seasons where we only won a couple of games.
 I received many emails in which potential recruits would say they wanted to be part of our “Amazing” or “Successful” program.
+Know what I did with those?
 I deleted those emails straight away.
 However, the ones I kept said, “I saw you only won 3 games last year.
 I want to come in and help you turn that around.”

 A few quick tips

-- Keep it formal.
-Your child doesn’t know this coach.
+• Keep it formal.
+Your teen doesn’t know this coach.

-- Your child should write the email.
+• Your high schooler should write the email.
 Not you.

 What to include in the email